The New Mother: Adaptations and legacy

 The story was rewritten by Alvin Schwartz as "The Drum" for More Scary Stories to Tell in the Dark in 1984, the second installment of Scary Stories to Tell in the Dark.
 In Schwartz's version, the sisters (renamed Delores and Sandra) attempt to obtain a drum that contains a dancing mechanical man and woman from a gypsy girl.
 And at the end, when the mother and baby leave, the sisters go in search of them.
-But they do not find them and head back home.
-Only to find the new mother waiting for them inside their hut.
+But they do not find them and head back home, only to find the new mother waiting for them inside their hut.
 Schwartz misattributed the original story as an anonymous folktale entitled "The Pear Drum".

-In his 1997 collection More Short & Shivery, Robert D. San Souci rewrote the tale, retaining the basic plot structure but revising the ending.
-The girl and her guitar are changed to an old beggar woman at the market with a music box, where the figures of a boy and a girl come out and dance.
-The two sisters (Blue-Eyes and the renamed Red-Skirts) misbehave to come into possession of the box, only for the new mother with the glass eyes and wooden tail to be revealed as the beggar woman, who was in disguise.
-The children are swallowed by the woman's handbag that grows to a large size when she arrives at their house.
-The story ends sometime later with two brothers approaching the woman in the market, who opens the box to reveal the dancing figures of two girls, one with blue eyes and one with red skirts.
+In his 1997 collection Even More Short & Shivery, Robert D. San Souci rewrote the tale, retaining the basic structure but revising the ending and several plot details.
+The girl and her instrument are changed to an old beggar woman with a music box, where the figurines of a boy and girl come out to dance when it is opened.
+The two sisters (Blue-Eyes and the renamed Red-Skirts) misbehave to receive the box, only for the beggar woman to be revealed as the new mother with glass eyes and wooden tail in disguise.
+The children are swallowed by the mother's handbag that grows to a large size when she arrives at their house.
+The story ends sometime later with two brothers approaching the woman, who opens the box to reveal the dancing figurines of two girls, one with blue eyes and one with red skirts.

 "The New Mother" was adapted into the 2008 short film "Music Box", where the sisters are lured into misbehaving by a homeless woman to claim her music box.
 Unlike the original story, the eponymous new mother is not featured and the sisters' mother simply leaves them at the end.
 The short film was written and directed by Brian Lange and starred Abi McKenzie and Shelby Howe as the sisters, Dana DeLorenzo as the homeless woman, and Danielle Brothers as the girls' mother.

-Neil Gaiman has acknowledged "The New Mother" as one of two major influences on his 2002 novella Coraline.
+Neil Gaiman has acknowledged "The New Mother" and Lewis Carroll's Alice's Adventures in Wonderland as major influences on his 2002 novella Coraline.